Linda W. Cropp: Career

 After her 2006 loss, Cropp retired from politics.
 Cropp joined the board of two not-for-profit companies, the Community Preservation and Development Corp. and CareFirst BlueCross BlueShield, and also volunteered for two other local charities, Capital City Links and the D.C. chapter of Boys Town.
 In 2013, CareFirst BlueCross BlueShield promoted her to chairman of the board.

 Personal life

 Cropp is married to Dwight S. Cropp, a doctor of public policy with a Ph.D. from George Washington University.
-She has two children, Allison and Christopher, and a grandson, Christian Alexander.
+She has two children and a grandson.
 She lives in Crestwood in Washington, D.C.